2ndsleep/2ndsleep.github.io/_drafts/learn/web/static-web-app/procedures/2024-02-28-swa-terraform.md

 Note that Terraform detects that your code won't actually change the resources.
 After you type `yes`, you'll see that 0 resources were added, changed, or destroyed.
 That's nice to know.
 But if you take a peek at your *terraform.tfstate* file, you'll see a new entry for the output, because Terraform tracks output values in the state.
 {: .notice--info}

+## What Now?

 That's it!
 You haven't really done anything worth showing your family, not that they'd understand what we do anyway.
 But you've grown as a person, and isn't that better than any adulation you could receive from your loved ones?
 (Answer: no, it's not better.)

+Remember, we've only deployed the infrastructure (that is, the Static Web App Azure resource) which is why you'll see a [temporary site]({% post_url /learn/web/static-web-app/explainers/2024-02-01-static-web-app %}#{{ 'How Do I Upload My Web Content to This Site?' | slugify }}) at the URL.
+We're still waiting for our web designer get back to us.

-Oh, it looks like our web designer finished the website.
+Oh, and it looks like our web designer just finished the website.
 We'll deploy that to this new Static Web App in the [next post]({% post_url /learn/web/static-web-app/procedures/2024-02-28-static-web-app-local-dev %}).